cloud-gov/cg-dashboard/CONTRIBUTING.md

 - CSS in component files should opt to use CSS Modules first, and will use normal CSS class architecture after.

 ### Working with React/Flux
+The dashboard uses the [Flux architecture](https://facebook.github.io/flux/docs/overview.html) and renders HTML with [React](https://facebook.github.io/react/).
+The Flux implementation is mostly vanilla JS with a Flux dispatcher, as opposed to using a tool such as Redux.

 #### Action creators